DataDog/dd-sdk-ios/docs/rum_collection/advanced_configuration.md

 {{% /tab %}}
 {{< /tabs >}}

-Find more details and available options in `DDRUMMonitor` class.
+Find more details and available options in the [`DDRUMMonitor` class][9].

 ### Add your own performance timing

 In addition to RUM’s default attributes, you can measure where your application is spending its time by using the `addTiming(name:)` API.
 The timing measure is relative to the start of the current RUM view.

 For example, you can time how long it takes for your hero image to appear:

 {{< tabs >}}
 {{% tab "Swift" %}}